 What you will need to commit to

 Membership contribution is EUR 50 / GBP 45 / USD 60 per month.
-In addition to the payment, you commit to spending 10 hours per month on activities related to topics of the Circle, either on your own or with others – which you might be doing already anyway.
+In addition to the payment, you commit to reserve some time to reflect on the discussions, either on your own or with others.
+This reflection will help you to get more out of the discussions and integrate insights into your own life and work.

 The Circle is hosted by Marcus Jenal.